WHAT IS A SECOND CHANCE EMPLOYER?

 Many companies are uncertain about the practical and legal issues surrounding hiring those with criminal histories and it is understandable, however, smart employers design systems to recruit, engage, and retain the best talent available without unnecessarily eliminating potential candidates.

-WHAT DO SECOND CHANCE EMPLOYERS MEAN FOR CONVICTED FELONS
+WHAT DO SECOND-CHANCE EMPLOYERS MEAN FOR CONVICTED FELONS?

-It is proven that the single most influential factor in order to avoid violation and ending up (back) incarcerated is a meaningful employment.
+It is proven that the single most influential factor in order to avoid violation and ending up (back) incarcerated is meaningful employment.

 When an individual is denied the chance to move forward in the application process and earn a living doing work they are well qualified to do as a result of their background, it is a lose-lose situation for all.
 Employers miss out on skilled workers, returning citizens face joblessness and higher chances of recidivism, and families and communities experience lower economic opportunity and stability.